 What to feed your cat — wet food or dry food?

-Another important factor in answering “How much should I feed my cat?” is considering what you’re feeing your cat.
-The foundation of a healthy cat diet is a protein like meat, fish or poultry.
+Another important factor in answering “How much should I feed my cat?” is considering what you’re feeding your cat.
+The foundation of a healthy cat diet is a protein like meat, fish, or poultry.
 Dry food should be high in animal proteins, and low in plant proteins.
 Cats are ill-equipped to digest.
 Carbohydrates should equate to no more than 10% of the mix of cat food ingredients.

 Wet foods should consist predominantly of meat with as few by-products and fillers as possible.